nebogeo/creative-kids-coding-cornwall/doc/docs.md

 # dBsCode Minecraft Cheat Sheet

-This is for the dBsCode taster sessions.
-Quick cheat sheet of all the functions and everything needed for the workshop.
+This is for the dBsCode taster sessions, learning programming via procedural architecture in Minecraft using the Raspberry Pi.
+This is a quick cheat sheet of all the functions and everything needed for the workshop.

 # basics